Hellbound: Hellraiser II: Deleted and alternate scenes

+Another scene that was filmed, but then deleted, was Kirsty and Tiffany being chased by the creature known as the Engineer in the first installment.

+Julia was originally intended to survive the end of the film, appearing as the head embedded in the "Hell Pillar" during the final scene.
+However, Clare Higgins did not want to return for more sequels, and requested her character be killed off.

 Release

 Hellbound was initially rated X by the Motion Picture Association of America, which would have limited it to those 17 and older.
 Barker attributed this to preferring explicit displays of the grotesque rather than hinting at it.

 Hellbound: Hellraiser II was shown at the Toronto Festival of Festivals on 9 September 1988.
-It was later shown in Los Angeles and New York on 23 December.
-During its theatrical release, Hellbound grossed $12,090,735 in the United States, and £980,503 in the United Kingdom.
+It was released in the United States on 23 December.
+During its theatrical release, Hellbound grossed $12,090,735 in the United States and Canada, and £980,503 in the United Kingdom.

 Critical response

-On the review aggregator website Rotten Tomatoes, Hellbound: Hellraiser II holds a 50% approval rating based on 30 critic reviews, with an average rating of 5.30/10.
-The consensus reads: "Hellbound: Hellraiser II retains the twisted visual thrill of its predecessor, although seams in the plot are already starting to show".

 Roger Ebert of the Chicago Sun-Times described it as "some kind of avant-garde film strip in which there is no beginning, no middle, no end, but simply a series of gruesome images that can be watched in any order".
-Caryn James of The New York Times wished for more plot and less "silly" effects: "Ogling strange creatures is the film's true reason for being".
+Caryn James of The New York Times wished for more plot and fewer "silly" effects: "Ogling strange creatures is the film's true reason for being".
 In a more positive review, Chris Willman of the Los Angeles Times called it "faster and campier" than its predecessor, "more of an action/adventure picture this time around, if still an exceptionally grisly one".
-Retrospective reviews have called it the best sequel in the franchise.